sydney-thompson/portfolio/README.md

 # portfolio
-A brief portfolio of coding samples
+A brief portfolio of coding samples.